Tinux

 Framebuffer

-Back to the Linux Framebuffer! by Nicolas Caramelli It is just a presentation.
-But then, it is better than a book.
+Back to the Linux Framebuffer! by Nicolas Caramelli It's not just a presentation.
+Lot's of research and ideas.

 Linux Fb Documentation by the kernel development community Describes the frame buffer API used by applications.